RIVET usage

 Compiling PYTHIA with RIVET

 It is also possible to compile a PYTHIA main program together with the RIVET library.
 To facilitate this, there is a header file called Pythia8Plugins/Pythia8Rivet.h defining a helper class called Pythia8::Pythia8Rivet.
+This header class has been deprecated in favor of the plugin structure above, and will be removed in a future version of PYTHIA.
 To use this class, a main program needs to be modified as follows:

 #include "Pythia8/Pythia.h"